NASA-IMPACT/veda-backend/README.md

 ## VEDA backend context
 ![architecture diagram](.readme/veda-backend.drawio.svg)

 Veda backend is is the central index of the [VEDA ecosystem](#veda-ecosystem).
 This project provides the infrastructure for a PgSTAC database, STAC API, and TiTiler.
 This infrastructure is used to discover, access, and visualize the Analysis Ready Cloud Optimized (ARCO) assets of the VEDA Data Store.

 ## Deployment

-This repo includes CDK scripts to deploy a PgSTAC AWS RDS database and other resources to support APIs maintained by the VEDA backend development team.
+This project uses an AWS CDK [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) stack to deploy a full AWS virtual private cloud environment with a database and supporting lambda function APIs.
+The deployment constructs, database, and API services are highly configurable.
+This section provices basic deployment instructions as well as support for customization.

 ### Tooling & supporting documentation